Design & Technology Workshops

 Costs quoted includes all materials including batteries and motors where applicable.

 Payment: I will invoice your school after delivery.
-Sorry but the school that manages me will only accept payment by cheque.

 All the classroom needs to supply are scissors, pencils/coloured pencils/pens.
 I prefer to work in the classroom.
 If in a hall children need to be seated at tables.